 In the spring of 2012, the first and only hotel opened within the park gates.
-It's managed by the Presidio Trust - the agency in charge of the Presidio San Francisco.
+It's managed by the Presidio Trust, the agency in charge of the Presidio San Francisco.

 Inn at the Presidio

 42 Moraga Avenue

 The Inn at the Presidio is not your normal hotel.
-It's located at Pershing Hall - which was an elegant home for bachelor officers when the Presidio was a military post.
-It was remodeled to include 22 rooms - 17 are suites - and all have a gas fireplace.
+It's located at Pershing Hall, once an elegant home for bachelor officers when the Presidio was a military post.
+It was remodeled to include 22 spacious rooms, 17 of which are suites with gas fireplaces.

 Staying at the Inn at the Presidio is a unique experience.
-It's a peaceful and quite experience that is just steps from a major, thriving city.
+It's a peaceful and quite retreat that is just steps from a major, thriving city.